Distribution of Matrimonial Assets following divorce in Spain

 However, while all the previously-mentioned assets are shared equally, those assets considered to be 'private' are not and may not be divided between both spouses upon a termination of the marriage.

-Take a look to this Wikipedia article (ES) if you want to learn more about Bienes Gananciales.
+Take a look at this Wikipedia article (ES) if you want to learn more about Bienes Gananciales.

-6. Property assets divorce spain - private assets
+6. Property assets divorce in Spain - Private Assets

 Those assets which may not form part of a matrimonial 'pot' are known as 'private'.
 These would include the following goods: